maarten-pennings/CCS811/README.md

 ## Installation
 Installation steps
- - Visit the [project page](https://github.com/maarten-pennings/iAQcore) for the Arduino iAQcore library.
+ - Visit the [project page](https://github.com/maarten-pennings/CCS811) for the Arduino CCS811 library.
  - Click the green button `Clone or download` on the right side.
  - From the pop-up choose `Download ZIP`.
  - Unzip the file "Here", so that this `README.md` is in the top-level directory